binchenX/understand_container/docs/ch4.md

 hostname: sethostname: Operation not permitted
 ```

-That's because setting hostname requires `CAP_SYS_ADMIN` capability, even being root.
-We can add that capability by adding `CAP_SYS_ADMIN` to `bounding`, `permitted`, `effective` list of the [capabilities attribute](https://github.com/opencontainers/runtime-spec/blob/master/config.md#linux-process) of the init the process.
+That's because setting the hostname requires the `CAP_SYS_ADMIN` capability, even for the root user.
+We can add this capability by including `CAP_SYS_ADMIN` in the `bounding`, `permitted`, and `effective` lists of the [capabilities attribute](https://github.com/opencontainers/runtime-spec/blob/master/config.md#linux-process) for the init process.

-Run another container with the new configuration, and now you are allowed to set hostname.
+Run another container with the new configuration, and now you will be allowed to set the hostname.

 ```
 $ sudo runc run xyxy67